osome-iu/hoaxy-frontend/README.md

 # Hoaxy frontend

-The is the frontend of [Hoaxy](http://hoaxy.iuni.iu.edu), and it is intended to be used in conjunction with an implementation of the Hoaxy backend platform, which is available at:
+This is the frontend of [Hoaxy](http://hoaxy.iuni.iu.edu), and it is intended to be used in conjunction with an implementation of the Hoaxy backend platform, which is available at:

     http://github.com/iunetsci/hoaxy-backend

+We strongly recommend that you implement the Hoaxy backend before this frontend.
 For more information, including a description of the application and information on how to collaborate with the Hoaxy team, please visit [the official Hoaxy website](http://hoaxy.iuni.iu.edu).

 ## Requirements